-But at least I learned that the noisy neighbours split, that she thrown him out with nothing but the clothes on his back.
-That they are not married and no legal contract or whatsoever, that it’s her house and he have no right even though he spent 9 years of his time and all his wages plus personal savings renovating the place.
-That the kids I thought theirs are only hers and the reason for the split is he started to wake up and begun questioning his rights.
+But at least I learned that the noisy neighbours split, that she threw him out with nothing but the clothes on his back.
+That they are not married and no legal contract or whatsoever, that it’s her house and he has no right even though he spent 9 years of his time and all his wages plus personal savings renovating the place.
+That the kids I thought theirs are only hers and the reason for the split is he started to wake up and begin questioning his rights.
 That the woman yelled at him something like: if that exotic foreigner who just moved in can find someone like that young engineer… well, she thought she can do better.

 I was genuinely shocked and I said that too to the elderly couple and they told me:

-“Oh child, it’s nothing compare to our neighbour few houses further.
+“Oh child, it’s nothing compared to our neighbour few houses further.
 She bought a shack/hovel of a place and begun having an affair with a contractor, then a plumber, a mason, an electrician, a house painter and so on.
 When her house is finished, she threw all of them out one by one and now having an affair with an officer in the army and when that man is away, she gets cosy with the owner of a menagerie and she’s now riding a horse for free as a hobby.”

 I think to myself: “Clever women.”

 Today, I heard clever woman talking to someone from across the street; she said: the ex-partner she vanished?
 Is a very lucky man!
 Why?
 Because he lived 9 years in her house rent free with occasional warm meals clean clothes and willing bed partner and if he’s going to pay for all of that favour somewhere else?
 Then his entire wages is not even sufficient and how dare him to demand co-ownership of her house!
 If one is working for a company one don’t demand share profit!
-If one is renting a place, one is expected to take care of the property and do some occasional repairs but nobody assume that after a while one can own the half of it? blah blah blah.
+If one is renting a place, one is expected to take care of the property and do some occasional repairs but nobody assumes that after a while one can own the half of it? blah blah blah.
 But it’s the kind of blahs which there is some truth in it…

 My personal take on these?
 Well…